FieldMouser/Sketchpad/README.md

 # Etch-a-Sketch
-Site that allow you to draw pixels
+Site that allows you to draw pixels